cheukming0607/web-scraping-practice_endclothing/README.md

 			    print(exc)
 The `max_worker` indicated the maximum number of threads in the thread pool.
 The upper limit of the number of threads didn't apply due to the network performance.

-For the full Jupyter notebook contain all the web scrapping process, please check out here: [enter link description here](https://xxx)
+For the full Jupyter notebook contain all the web scrapping process, please check out [here](web_scrapping.ipynb)

 ## Analyse the data after the web scrapping